 Getting your Montana corporation set up properly for taxation requires registering your business with the IRS and obtaining your Employer Identification Number (EIN).
 Your company’s EIN is essentially the Social Security number of your new business.

 The EIN is how the IRS will recognize your tax status and impose relevant taxation.
-The EIN is also what you will use when you seek bank funding for your business, hire employees, or open corporate financial accounts.
+The EIN is also what you will use when you seek funding for your business, hire employees, or open a business bank account.
+A business bank account is a great thing to have since it can make your taxes easier to handle.
+We offer a service to help you open an account.

 Fortunately, applying for an EIN can be completed online for free via the IRS website.
 Your Montana corporation receives its EIN immediately after your successful filing.